-You must declare all your expenses to your Jobs & Benefits / Social Security office.
+You must declare all your expenses to your Jobs and Benefits office.
 If the only money you receive is to cover the cost of your expenses from volunteering, your benefit will not be affected.

 Some full-time programmes give their volunteers allowances to cover basic living costs and travel.
-In the case of most benefits (excluding Disability Living Allowance and Carer’s Allowance), you will not be entitled to receive any other benefits.
+In the case of most benefits (excluding Disability Living Allowance, Personal Independence Payment and Carer’s Allowance), you will not be entitled to receive any other benefits.

 If you choose not to be paid for any work you do, this is not the same as volunteering.

 Any work you do which someone would normally be paid for will be classed as unpaid work, not volunteering.
 For example, if you’re working in a business which would usually pay someone to do the work.

 The money you would normally have been paid for this work may be counted as your earnings.
 This is called ‘notional earnings’.
 It may affect the amount of benefit you receive.